-In this post, I’ll give you some real life examples of intermittent fasting schedules.
+This post will give you some real-life examples of intermittent fasting schedules.

-As you read through the examples, please keep in mind that the beauty of fasting is that you can design the schedule that fits your life.
+As you read through the examples, please remember that the beauty of fasting is that you can design the schedule that fits your life.
 These are only examples.
 Experiment with different fasting options to find the ones that are right for you.

-This may take a little time but you have your whole life ahead of you and there’s no rush to get everything figured out today.
+This may take a little time, but you have your whole life ahead of you, and there’s no rush to get everything figured out today.
 Keep your focus on clean fasting from the beginning.
-Then, after fasting for a few days/weeks/months you can try out different schedules to find the best combination that works best for you!
+Then, after fasting for a few days/weeks/months, you can try out different schedules to find the best combination for you!

 Get my FREE Intermittent Fasting eBook + access to my entire resource library!

 - 22 Intermittent Fasting Schedules For Real Life